 Welcome to Carl Sandburg College!
-Carl Sandburg College, hereafter referred to as Sandburg, upholds the dignity and worth of all people and believes that learning is a lifelong process, which enhances the quality of life.
+Carl Sandburg College, hereafter referred to as Sandburg, upholds the dignity of all people and believes that learning is a lifelong process which enhances the quality of life.
 The college provides for individual growth through educational excellence and active partnerships with students and the community.

-The Department of Public Safety, hereafter referred to as DPS, establishes programs and provides services to assist in establishing and sustaining a college environment that enhances the educational process, facilitates the accomplishment of the college's mission and goals, and provides needed services to those within the college community.
+The Department of Public Safety, hereafter referred to as DPS, establishes programs and provides services to assist in establishing and sustaining a college environment that enhances the educational process, facilitates the accomplishment of the college's mission and goals and provides needed services to those within the college community.
 We want the Sandburg experience for students, college employees and visitors to be safe and pleasant.

-This document is to serve as written policy for Carl Sandburg College Public Safety, and to familiarize you with the DPS, inform you of Public Safety policies and procedures, describe Public Safety programs and services available, and report the on-campus occurrence of criminal incidents and arrests.
+This document serves as a written policy for Carl Sandburg College Public Safety.
+It is intended to familiarize users with the DPS, inform them of Public Safety policies and procedures, describe Public Safety programs and services available, and report the on-campus occurrence of criminal incidents and arrests.
 Please review this information carefully.
-Your suggestions and comments are encouraged and should be directed in writing or verbally to the director of Public Safety at 309-341-5325 or kcanfield@sandburg.edu.
+Your suggestions and comments are encouraged and should be directed in writing or verbally to Public Safety at 309-341-5304 or publicsafety@sandburg.edu.

 The 2008 revisions of the Higher Education Opportunity Act, signed on Aug.
-14, 2008, specify new campus safety requirements in the following areas: hate crime reporting and emergency response and evacuation procedures - required of all Title IV institutions and; missing student notification and fire safety issues - required of any Title IV institution that maintains an on-campus student housing facility.
+14, 2008, specify new campus safety requirements in the following areas: hate crime reporting and emergency response and evacuation procedures - required of all Title IV institutions and; missing student notification and fire safety issues - required of any Title IV institution that maintains an oncampus student housing facility.
 (An on-campus student housing facility is defined as any dormitory or other residential facility for students that are located on an institution's campus even if the building is owned or maintained by a student organization or another party.)
 Carl Sandburg College does not maintain on-campus student housing facilities or residence halls.